c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 **Answer:** Rules as written, you would just move the bands no matter what.
 However, I agree that strategic to extreme is really far, as is extreme to long.
 Also, when dealing with range bands like extreme or strategic, they can encompass a sizable distance "within" the band.
 Simply put, although two things may be at strategic range to you, one might still be a bit closer than the other.

 So if you want to count a move from strategic to extreme or extreme to long as moving "2" of your 4 range bands (and your GM agrees!) that would be very reasonable.

+**Question:** Does Vicious add to vehicular critical hits?
+On page 231, it says that "Effects that apply to the results of Critical Injuries, such as the Vicious quality, do not apply to Critical Hit…."
+However, the Vicious item quality specifies that (page 89), "[w]hen an attack with this weapon results in a Critical Injury or Hit, the character adds ten times the Vicious rating to the Critical roll."
+I am assuming that the quality write up is correct, but would just like to double check.
+Thanks!

+**Answer:** The Vicious quality is correct.

+**Question:** Are the Pilot-Only Actions the only way to make a vehicle move?

+**Answer:** They are (save for the forced movement of traveling at a certain speed).

+**Question:** The addition to the Reposition Pilot-Only maneuver in the latest Errata says, "The pilot may move the vehicle up to one range band".
+Does this include moving into Engaged range and moving within a range band (i.e. Short to Short)?

+**Answer:** Yes.

+**Question:** Can the range bands from Forced Movement be used to enter Engaged ranged?

+**Answer:** Yes.

+**Question:** With regard to vehicle rules, I've been wondering about the effect of difficult terrain on the forced move a vehicle must make each turn in structured encounters, according to its speed (CRB page 221, Table III.2-14).
+We know that difficult terrain requires twice as man maneuvers to cross (unless a talent like All-Terrain Driver is implemented), and also adds Setback dice to skill checks made while traversing it.
+I'm just curious as to whether the terrain could affect the velocity (represented by the forced move) by perhaps halving the number of range bands (rounded up) that must be covered?
+Because from experience, covering broken terrain in a vehicle - be it in a Humvee, truck, or main battle tank - you can't just go full out unless you know what you're doing (having a specific talent) or you're skillful enough to maneuver that beast (driving/piloting skill).
+I'm thinking that, if a PC doesn't have a talent such as All-Terrain Driver, a Dangerous Driving action, if successful, should allow the driver/pilot to mitigate the effects of terrain for that turn only, with subsequent checks being required each following turn as long as the GM rules the vehicles are still in the badlands, swamp, what have you.

+**Answer:** The forced movement would also be affected by difficult terrain.

+**Question:** On page 61 of the EPG, it says to use the rules on page 197 of the CRB to make planetary scale weapons.
+However, the weapon creation rules don't encompass damage values of 1–3 nor does it have a price for strategic range.
+How should we address this?

+**Answer:** The additional cost for damage 1-3 should be 0.
+Use the cost for extreme range for strategic range as well.